Welcome to Service Dog Laws Ohio

 - Public schools

 - Other places of education

 - State & local government buildings (services, programs, and activities)

 - Departments, agencies, courthouses

-There are only a few circumstances that a service dog may be excluded from a place of public accommodation, and one is if the animal is out-of-control and the handler does not take effective action to control their animal.
+There are only a few circumstances that a service dog may be excluded from a place of public accommodation, and one is if the animal is out of control and the handler does not take effective action to control the animal.

 The other instance is if the animal is not housebroken.
 In other words, if the animal “goes to the bathroom” inappropriately.